TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          ->CONFIG

    Description
-         configuration for the page.
-Any entries override the same entries in the toplevel-object "config".
+         Configuration for the page.
+Any entries made here override the same entries in the top-level object "config".

 .. container:: table-row